awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 `environment`
 The environment variables to pass to a container\.
 This parameter maps to `Env` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--env` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-We don't recommend using plaintext environment variables for sensitive information, such as credential data\.
+We don't recommend that you use plaintext environment variables for sensitive information, such as credential data\.
-Environment variables must not start with `AWS_BATCH`; this naming convention is reserved for variables that are set by the AWS Batch service\.
+Environment variables must not start with `AWS_BATCH`\.
+This naming convention is reserved for variables that are set by the AWS Batch service\.
 Type: Array of key\-value pairs
 Required: No
 `name`